Become a Mentor

 How do you become a mentor?

-The mentor program is always looking for new mentors in all fields to assist our students, particularly in engineering, business, communications, psychology, medical doctors and veterinarians.
+The mentor program is always looking for new mentors in all fields to assist our students.

 Can I mentor if I don't live in the New York City area?

 We prefer our mentors to be based within traveling distance to campus; please contact us for other opportunities to get involved.